Nonlocal degenerate parabolic hyperbolic equations on bounded domains: Uniqueness of entropy solutions

-where we for brevity have suppressed the measures $\dd t\dd x$ and have added sub-indexes to clarify in which variables the operators act.
+where we for brevity suppress the differentials $\dd t\dd x$ and have added sub-indexes to clarify in which variables the operators act.
 As \eqref{eq: uniquenessEntropyInequlaityInX} holds for all $(s,y)\in M_y$, it can be integrated over this set, so that we obtain

 where we for the first integral used that $\varphi$ is supported in $Q_x\times Q_y$.
 Swapping the role of $u$ and $v$ (and the role of $(t,x)$ and $(s,y)$) we get the analogous inequality